 Attract joy and happiness

-Cinnamon incense sticks are mild, sweet and pleasant in scent.
-They inspire lust, desire and sensual passion.
+Cinnamon incense is spicy and sweet, with a subtle earthiness.
+It can inspire feelings of lust, desire, and imagination.
 It also creates an uplifting atmosphere and spreads positive energy.

 Aid self-regeneration